SpecCRA/vlads_data_project/README.md

+# Update (12-20-20)
+* Reformatted percentage rounding in team box scores to integer values instead of a single decimal float
+* Data files are not up to date with last minor change, but everything else should be the same

 # Update (12-18-20)
 * Fixed team box scores to include 2-pointers field
 * Removed back court shots from team shots data